 Kshipraprasaada Ganapati means the quick rewarding Ganesha.
 He is seated on a Kusha-grass throne.
 His big belly symbolizes the manifest universe.
 In his hands, he holds a noose, goad, tusk, lotus, pomegranate and a twig of the wish-fulfilling tree in this form.

 21. Haridra Ganapati

 Haridra Ganapati means the golden Ganesha.
 In this form, he is dressed in bright yellow vestments.
 He wields a noose to hold devotees close and a sharp goad to spur them onward.

 22. Ekadanta Ganapati

 Ekadanta Ganapathi means Ganesha of a single tusk.
-In this form he is distinguished by his blue colour and a sizeable belly.
-He holds in his hands in this form an axe for cutting the bonds of ignorance, prayer beads for japa, a laddu sweet and the broken right tusk.
+In this form, he is distinguished by his blue colour and sizeable belly.
+He holds in his hands in this form an axe for cutting the bonds of ignorance, prayer beads for Japa, a laddu sweet and the broken right tusk.